skip to content

 3. Determination of the two supervisors (by signing the agreement, they agree to fulfil their roles as supervisors unconditionally)

-4. Minimum duration of the stay at the host university (and the achievements to be performed there, as appropriate)
+4. Minimum duration of the stay at the host university/second partner (and the achievements to be performed there, as appropriate)

-5. Format and modalities of the oral examination and assessment (incl. languages)
+5. Format and modalities of the oral examination and reviewing procedure (incl. languages)

 6. Language of the dissertation